-Proposition 1 of the 2008 ballot, which presented the MMMA to the people of this state for a vote, described the proposed MMMA as purporting to do the following:
+Proposal 1 on the 2008 ballot, which presented the MMMA to the people of this state for a vote, described the proposed MMMA as purporting to do the following:

-Permit physician approved use of marijuana by registered patients with debilitating medical conditions including cancer, glaucoma, HIV, AIDS, hepatitis C, MS and other conditions as may be approved by the Department of Community Health.

-Permit registered individuals to grow limited amounts of marijuana for qualifying patients in an enclosed, locked facility.

-Require Department of Community Health to establish an identification card system for patients qualified to use marijuana and individuals qualified to grow marijuana.

-Permit registered and unregistered patients and primary caregivers to assert medical reasons for using marijuana as a defense to any prosecution involving marijuana.
+- Permit physician approved use of marijuana by registered patients with debilitating medical conditions including cancer, glaucoma, HIV, AIDS, hepatitis C, MS and other conditions as may be approved by the Department of Community Health. - Permit registered individuals to grow limited amounts of marijuana for qualifying patients in an enclosed, locked facility. - Require Department of Community Health to establish an identification card system for patients qualified to use marijuana and individuals qualified to grow marijuana. - Permit registered and unregistered patients and primary caregivers to assert medical reasons for using marijuana as a defense to any prosecution involving marijuana.

-Yet, in its summary of the intended effect of the MMMA, this ballot proposal obfuscated the more confusing and contradictory aspects of the actual legislation.
+Yet in its summary of the intended effect of the MMMA, this ballot proposal obfuscated the more confusing and contradictory aspects of the actual legislation.
 The statutory language creates a maze for the reader, making the statute susceptible to multiple interpretations.

-The MMMA is based on model legislation provided by the Marijuana Policy Project (MPP), a Washington, D.C.-based lobbying group organized to decriminalize both the medical and recreational uses of marijuana.
-The statutory language of the MMMA was drafted by Karen O'Keefe, the Director of State Policies at the MPP in Washington, D.C.6 Interestingly, the confusion caused by reading the statute piecemeal and out of context has seemed to work to the advantage of those who share the MPP's wish for outright legalization of marijuana.
-Taking advantage of the MMMA's confusion, proponents of liberalized marijuana regulations claim that the MMMA legalizes shops that sell marijuana, collective growing facilities, and the cultivation and sale of marijuana as a commercial crop.
-Further, those individuals who primarily wish to use marijuana recreationally are taking advantage of "pot docs" who will give them written certifications for medical marijuana without bothering to establish either a bona fide physician-patient relationship or the existence of a terminal or debilitating medical condition.
+The MMMA is based on model legislation provided by the Marijuana Policy Project (MPP), a lobbying group based in Washington, D. C., and organized to decriminalize both the medical and recreational uses of marijuana.
+The statutory language of the MMMA was drafted the evil at issue is the loss of liberty or property suffered by individuals who honestly believe that they are in compliance with the MMMA at the hands of prosecutors and law enforcement officials who honestly believe that they are properly enforcing the clear provisions of the Public Health Code.

+by Karen O'Keefe, the director of state policies at the MPP in Washington, D.C.6 Interestingly, the confusion caused by reading the statute piecemeal and out of context has seemed to work to the advantage of those who share the MPP's wish for outright legalization of marijuana.
+Taking advantage of the confusion from the MMMA, proponents of liberalized marijuana regulations claim that the MMMA legalizes shops that sell marijuana, collective growing facilities, and the cultivation and sale of marijuana as a commercial crop.
+Further, those individuals who primarily wish to use marijuana recreationally are taking advantage of "pot docs" who will give them written certifications for the medical use of marijuana without bothering to establish either a bona fide physician-patient relationship or the existence of a terminal or debilitating medical condition.